 MailChimp reports the average healthcare marketing email bounce rates at 0.51% for hard bounces and 0.63% for soft bounces.

 There’s not much your healthcare practice can do to prevent hard and soft bounces, but it’s a good idea to clear out the contacts who aren’t receiving your emails because of bounces.

 At 9 Clouds, we routinely remove bounced email addresses to keep our clients’ contact lists clean and relevant.

 How Do Your Own Healthcare Email Metrics Stack Up?

 Digital marketing for healthcare businesses can be challenging.
 How do your email metrics stack up to these healthcare industry standards?
 How about your other digital marketing metrics?

-Our agency is compiling a new report that will clearly list all the digital benchmarks your practice needs to know.
+Our agency has compiled a brand-new report that clearly lists all the digital benchmarks your practice needs to know.